 Averaging.
 To find the dominant color using this technique—

-- add all the image color list's colors, or a sample or subset of them (for RGB colors, adding two or more colors means adding each of their components individually), then
+- add all the image color list's colors, or a sample or subset of them (for RGB or other multicomponent colors, adding two or more colors means adding each of their components individually), then

 - divide the result by the number of colors added this way.

 Color quantization.
 In this technique, the image color list's colors are reduced to a small set of colors (for example, ten to twenty).
-Quantization algorithms include k-means clustering (see the previous section).
-Again, for best results, color quantization needs to be carried out with linear RGB rather than companded RGB colors.
+Quantization algorithms include k-means clustering (see the previous section), recursive subdivision, and octrees.

 Histogram binning.
 To find the dominant colors using this technique (which is independent of color model):